 The transcription of the texts was carried out in very simple XML.
 The texts make use of a couple of different orthographies, a result of alternative traditions within the Dinka-speaking community and also to some extent a reflection of some dialectal differences.
-We did give thought to normalizing the transcription, but, one again, we deferred to the wishes of the community itself which accepted the different orthographic conventions.
-In addition to providing a free translation of each sentence of a story, each word is glossed with an approximate English translation.
+Some thought was given to normalizing the transcription, but, one again, the wishes of the community were respected and the different orthographic conventions desired by the community were maintained.
+In addition to providing a free translation of each sentence of a story, each word in a story is glossed with an approximate English translation.